AliSoftware/OHAlertView/README.md

           }
       }] showWithTimeout:12 timeoutButtonIndex:-1 timeoutMessageFormat:@"(Alert dismissed in %lus)"];

+## CocoaPods

+This class is referenced in CocoaPods, so you can simply add `pod OHAlertView` to your Podfile to add it to your pods.

 ## Compatibility Notes

 * This class uses blocks, which is a feature introduced in iOS 4.0.
-* This class is compatible with both ARC and non-ARC projects.
+* This class uses ARC.

 ## License

 This code is under MIT License.

-## CocoaPods

-This class is referenced in CocoaPods, so you can simply add `pod OHAlertView` to your Podfile to add it to your pods.